-The Cox proportional hazards model (Cox (1972)) is probably the most widely used semiparametric model for analyzing survival data.
-In the Cox model, the covariate effect is described by a single linear combination of the covariates in an exponential function, and is multiplicative in modeling the hazard function.
-Although this special way of modeling the hazard function permits a convenient estimation procedure, such as the maximum partial likelihood estimation (Cox (1975)), it has limitations.
+Cox proportional hazards model (Cox, 1972) is probably the most widely used semiparametric model for analyzing survival data.
+In the Cox model, covariate effect is described by a single linear combination of the covariates in an exponential function and is multiplicative in modeling the hazard function.
+Although this special way of modeling the hazard function permits a convenient estimation procedure, such as the maximum partial likelihood estimation (Cox, 1975), it has its limitations.
 As widely studied in the literature, there are many situations where the Cox model may not be proper.
-Owing to the limitations of the Cox model, many other semiparametric survival models have been proposed, such as the accelerated failure time model (Buckley and James (1979)), proportional odds model (McCullagh (1980)), and linear transformation model (Dabrowska and Doksum (1988)), among others.
-Despite of all these efforts, the link between the summarized covariate effect, typically in the form of a linear combination of the covariates, and the possibly transformed event time remains to have a predetermined form and, hence, can be restrictive.
+Due to the limitations of the Cox model, many other semiparametric survival models have been proposed in the literature, such as the accelerated failure time model (Buckley and James, 1979), proportional odds model (McCullagh, 1980) and linear transformation model (Dabrowska and Doksum, 1988), etc. Despite of all these efforts, the link between the summarized covariate effect, typically in the form of a linear combination of the covariates, and the possibly transformed event time remains to have a predetermined form and hence can be restrictive sometimes.